AgileRL/AgileRL/docs/api/algorithms/base.rst

 Users must specify the :class:`NetworkGroup <agilerl.algorithms.core.registry.NetworkGroup>`'s in their algorithm, which contain at least one
-**evaluation** network (i.e. a network that is optimized during training e.g. the Q-network in DQN) and, optionally, "shared" networks that share parameters with the evaluation network in the group but arent optimized during training directly (e.g. the target network in DQN).
+**evaluation** network (i.e. a network that is optimized during training e.g. the Q-network in DQN) and, optionally, "shared" networks that share parameters with the evaluation network in the group but aren't optimized during training directly (e.g. the target network in DQN).
 An RL algorithm must also contain one :class:`NetworkGroup <agilerl.algorithms.core.registry.NetworkGroup>` corresponding to the policy (i.e. the network used to select actions), signalled by the ``policy`` attribute in the group.